 Series circuits connect the positive electrode of one speaker to the negative terminal of another:

 - Connect a link from the amplifier’s left positive connection to one of the speaker’s positive electrodes.

 - Use a wire to connect the speaker’s minus electrode to another speaker’s plus electrode on the room’s opposite side.

 - The negative electrode of the second left speaker should be connected to the amplifier’s left negative terminal.
 Take care of the other speakers in the same way.

 Consider the following scenario: We wish to connect the left channel to two speakers in parallel:

-- Another pair of wires from the amplifier’s positive and negative electrodes should be connected in turn to the second left speaker’s matching terminals.
+- Another pair of wires from the amplifier’s positive and negative electrodes should be connected to the second left speaker’s matching terminals.
 Do the same with the other set of speakers.

-- As a result, all four speakers are linked in parallel to two channels of the amplifier.
+- As a result, all four speakers are linked in parallel to two amplifier channels.
 The last method of syncing speakers to a two-channel amplifier is parallel wiring.